Pilonidal Cyst Treatment in Greensboro, NC

 Unfortunately, pilonidal disease can come back.
 A key component to avoiding recurrence is keeping hairs free from the lower back and buttocks to minimize the chance of new infections.
 It is helpful to have this area regularly trimmed or shaved, just as most men shave their beards and most women shave their legs.
 Hair clippers and nose-hair trimmers are helpful tools.
 Some find it easier to use a hair-removing lotion (depilatory), as long as the area isn’t irritated.
 Some use electrolysis or laser hair removal to keep hair away longer.

 Surgery to help treat pilonidal disease can be performed by many of the surgeons of Central Carolina Surgery.
-If you have any questions or concerns, please contact us.
+Call us today at (336) 387-8100 if you have any questions or concerns.